-- 8. Plaintiff is the owner by assignment of certain U.S. patents (collectively, the "Asserted Patents") and licenses others rights under the Asserted Patents.
-Those licensees design, manufacture, sell, and distribute unique products with innovative patented designs. - 9.
-Defendants seek to capitalize upon Plaintiff's proprietary patented technology and designs by offering for sale and selling unauthorized and unlicensed infringing products (the "Infringing Products") embodying designs that infringe the Asserted Patents. - 10.
+- 8. Plaintiff owns all rights of at least one U.S. Design Patent (the "Asserted Patent") and licenses others rights under the Asserted Patent.
+Those licensees design, manufacture, sell, and distribute unique products with innovative patented designs; total annual sales the Patented Products by Plaintiff's licensees exceed \$1,000,000. - 9.
+Defendants seek to capitalize upon Plaintiff's patented technologies and designs by offering for sale and selling unauthorized and unlicensed infringing products (the "Infringing Products") embodying designs that infringe the Asserted Patent. - 10.
 On information and belief, Defendants design their Internet stores to appear to be selling genuine versions of the patented products, while they are actually selling Infringing Products to unknowing consumers. - 11.
-On information and belief, Defendants attempt to avoid liability by going to great lengths to conceal both their identity and the full scope and interworking of their operations.
-Such efforts include, inter alia, changing the names of their stores multiple times, opening new stores, helping others open stores, and making subtle changes to their Infringing Products. - 12.
-Plaintiff is forced to file this action to combat Defendants' infringement of the Asserted Patents, as well as to protect unknowing consumers from purchasing the Infringing Products over the Internet. - 13.
-Plaintiff has been, and continues to be, irreparably harmed by Defendants' infringement of Plaintiff's Asserted Patents.
-Plaintiff, therefore, seeks injunctive relief to halt such infringement and irreparable harm.

-14. Plaintiff also seeks monetary relief for the injury that it is sustaining.
+On information and belief, Defendants attempt to avoid liability by concealing both their identity and the full scope and interworking of their operations.
+Such efforts include changing the names of their stores numerous times, opening new stores, helping others open stores, and making subtle changes to their Infringing Products. - 12.
+Plaintiff is thus forced to file this action to combat Defendants' infringement of the Asserted Patent, as well as to protect unknowing consumers from purchasing the Infringing Products over the Internet. - 13.
+Plaintiff has been, and continues to be, irreparably harmed by Defendants' infringement of Plaintiff's Asserted Patent.
+Plaintiff, therefore, seeks injunctive relief to halt such infringement and irreparable harm. - 14.
+Plaintiff also seeks monetary relief for the injury that she is sustaining.